arkenfox/user.js/README.md

 ### 🟪  user.js
-A `user.js` is a configuration file that can control hundreds of Firefox settings.
-For a more technical breakdown and explanation, you can read more on the [overview](https://github.com/arkenfox/user.js/wiki/1.1-Overview) wiki page.
+A `user.js` is a configuration file that can control Firefox settings - for a more technical breakdown and explanation, you can read more in the [wiki](https://github.com/arkenfox/user.js/wiki/2.1-User.js)

 ### 🟩  the arkenfox user.js